Ratman: Plot

 Two models, Marlis and Peggy, are on a Caribbean Island for a photoshoot.

-One night Peggy is found dead and her body seems eaten by rats.
+One night, Peggy is found dead and her body seems to be eaten by rats.

-The victim's sister, Terry, arrives on the island and helped by a mystery novel writer met at the airport starts to investigate.
+The victim's sister, Terry, arrives on the island and helped by Fred Williams, a mystery novel writer she meets at the airport, starts to investigate.
 Meanwhile, Marlis and the photographer find other corpses in the jungle.

-Searching for help they stopped at an isolated house just to discover that the landlord is a scientist who created a ferocious mutant half-ape, half rat.
+Searching for help, they stopped at an isolated house just to discover that the landlord is a scientist who created a ferocious mutant half-ape, half rat.